belodetek/black.box/README.md

 6. For the paranoid, you can locate the device in your DMZ and restrict access to your LAN, however the device needs unrestricted oubound access to the Internet.
 Your DMZ should also forward mDNS (avahi-daemon) broadcast packets to your LAN for discovery/dashboard access.
 The device communicates with a private API at AWS over HTTPS and a number of OpenVPN endpoints to enable functionality.
 7. The dashboard will automatically refresh after Bitcoin payment has been confirmed.
 This could take a number of minutes, depending on the Bitcoin network load.
 8. Other supported, but currently un-tested devices include ODROID-XU4 and Intel NUC among [others](https://docs.resin.io/hardware/devices/).
+8. If you've plugged in your HDMI cable during the build, you can safely un-plug it now as the device operates in headless mode.

 <hr>
 <p align="center">&copy; 2016 <a href="http://ab77.github.io/">belodetek</a></p>